mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 }
 ```

 That's nicer!
 We still have nearly identical rendering of presentation logic, however we have removed all logic related to the actual fetching of data.
+That logic is now encapsulated in the `useSearch` hook, which exposes its state and update functions by simply returning them as a tuple.
+These values are then used how we would normally handle passed in props.
+Moreover, we avoid using class properties or component state.

-But we are still managing the state of the search term that the user is entering...which is absolutely correct in this case.
-TODO: focus on `useState`
+Note also that this component is also managing it's own bit of state related to the the text input to collect a user id.
+This is accomplished using the `useState` hook which returns the current state value and an updated function.

-This component now has two responsibilites:
+After this refactor, this component now has two responsibilities:

 - collect user input
 - render results of searching for a user using said user input

 That's it!
 No boilerplate `handleSearchTerm` class properties that setState on the component.
-No rote state management around loading or error state (which is hard to read and an infamous spot for introducing form state bugs and inconsistencies).
-This component is laser focused on it's purpose.
+No rote state management code around loading or error state (which is hard to read and an infamous spot for introducing form state bugs and inconsistencies).
+This component is laser focused in it's purpose.

 In addition, there's a little less indirection and jumping around from the render functions input elements and the class component's handler functions; the code reads a little bit better from top to bottom.